kent-displays/boogie-board-sync-sdk-chrome/README.md

 grunt
 ```

+Then, load the app by following [these instructions](https://developer.chrome.com/apps/first_app#load) from inside of Chrome.

 ## Structure

 This is a quick overview on how the entire library and API are structured for use. __Highly recommend reading this before starting.__